 In 1910, transportation facilities were provided by the Union Pacific Railroad, which had a line nearly east and west across the county, following the general course of the Saline River.
 A branch of the Atchison, Topeka & Santa Fe Railroad ran to Barnard, in the northeast corner, giving the county nearly 40 miles of main track railroad.

-In the following decades, the county’s economy continued to be based on agriculture and ranching.
+The county’s economy continues to be based on agriculture and ranching in the following decades.
 Each decade, as technology improved and fewer people were needed to run the farms and ranches, the population fell to its current level of 2,939.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.

 Cutler, William G; History of Kansas; A. T. Andreas, Chicago, IL, 1883.